Alien vs. Predator Central logo

 The Necromorph from Alien: Prototype

 Although initially cut from Alien, eggmorphing surfaced in unproduced Alien 3 scripts and other Alien-related media.
-It made an interesting appearance in the Aliens vs. Predator: Jaguar, where the Alien player could cocoon victims, and use them for save points to respawn after dying.
 Later on, in Alien: Prototype, a mutant Xenomorph type nicknamed the Necromorph exhibited eggmorphing, suggesting it might not be a common trait among regular Xenomorph species.
 It has been theorized that the Xenomorph infestation on the Sevastopol Station in Alien: Isolation was the result of eggmorphing.
+Although the Station had one lone Alien for a long time, a bigger swarm appeared at the end of the game without a Queen present.

 Conclusion